dubreuia/intellij-plugin-save-actions/README.md

 | Rearrange fields and methods | Enable / disable re-ordering of fields and methods (configured in "File > Settings > Code Style > Java > Arrangement")
 | Reformat only changed code   | Enable / disable formatting for changed code only.
 If VCS is configured, it is used to check which lines where modified.
 If VCS is not configured, the code will always get reformatted
 | Compile file                 | Enable / disable compiling of the modified file.
 The compiler might compile other files as well
+| File path inclusions         | Add / remove file path restricts to matching files.
+The entries are Java regular expressions, and it matches the whole file name from the project root.
+A pattern that do not compile cannot be added to the list.
+Include only Java files: `.*\.java`.
 | File path exclusions         | Add / remove file path exclusions to ignore files.
 The entries are Java regular expressions, and it matches the whole file name from the project root.
 A pattern that do not compile cannot be added to the list.
 Exclude 'Main.java' only in root folder: `Main\.java`.
 Exclude file 'Foo.java' only in folder 'src': `src/Foo\.java`.
 Exclude all xml files in any folder: `.*/.*\.xml`

 ## Java quick fixes